General Best Practices for Communicating about Climate Change

 Myth 2: Climate change is natural, and humans aren’t responsible.
 It’s happened before.

-It’s true there have been periods of warming and cooling related to spikes in greenhouse gases, but human activities are responsible for almost all increases in atmospheric greenhouse gases over the last 150 years.2 The graphic on the right from the Fourth National Climate Assessment (NCA4) shows that natural influences (volcanoes, solar energy, changes in Earth’s orbit) aren’t driving temperatures up very much.
+It’s true there have been periods of warming and cooling related to spikes in greenhouse gases, but human activities are responsible for almost all increases in atmospheric greenhouse gases over the last 150 years.2 The graphic below from the Fourth National Climate Assessment (NCA4) shows that natural influences (volcanoes, solar energy, changes in Earth’s orbit) aren’t driving temperatures up very much.
 When you add human drivers (deforestation, greenhouse gases), you can see the numbers correspond more closely with observed temperature changes.
 We can track contributions of CO2 to the atmosphere over time (800,000 years) through techniques such as sampling ice cores.3

 Myth 3: Sea levels aren’t rising everywhere.
 In some places, sea levels are actually falling.